US CYBER GAMES®

 - Selecting the US Cyber Team.

-What is the Accelerated Training Program?
+What is the Pipeline Training Program?

-What does the Accelerated Training Program include?
+What does the Pipeline Program include?

-This exclusive training program will allow athletes to take part in a six-month training program that includes small group mentorship with the coaches and can be renewed based on participants’ continued dedication and progress.
-Athletes who perform well in the program are automatically invited to the next season’s US Cyber Combine.
+This exclusive training program allows athletes to take part in a training program that includes small group mentorship with the coaches and technical mentors.

-How can I join the Accelerated Training Program?
+How can I join the Pipeline Program?

 Participation in this program is by coach invitation only.

-Information about cyber athletes
+Information for cyber athletes

 For more information about coaching, visit our Coaches website page or email info@uscybergames.com.